Skip to main content

 Disability Access and Inclusion Plan (DAIP)

-Keystart is inviting feedback on its draft Disability Access and Inclusion Plan (DAIP) 2026–2031.
+Keystart has concluded the public consultation survey on its draft Disability Access and Inclusion Plan (DAIP) 2026–2031.
+Public Consultation was open from 28/01/2026 to 11/02/2026.

 About the DAIP